Show Me the Money (American game show)

-Show Me the Money is a television game show hosted by William Shatner which ran on ABC from November 14, 2006 to December 13, 2006.
+Show Me the Money is a television game show based on the Italian game show Tutto X Tutto (All for All) hosted by William Shatner which ran on ABC from November 14, 2006, to December 13, 2006.
 The show employed an aspect similar to Deal or No Deal, but with open-ended trivia questions.

 The show was taped at CBS Television City in Hollywood.
 It also aired in Canada on CH.

-Game play
+Gameplay

-Before the game, scrolls were randomly distributed to thirteen female dancers known as the $1,000,000 Dancers.
+Before the game, scrolls were randomly distributed to thirteen female dancers known as the Million Dollar Dancers.
 Twelve of the scrolls contained various dollar amounts, while one held a "killer card" symbolized by a black dancer silhouette within a yellow triangle.
 The dollar amounts were:

 Each turn involved a set of three concealed questions (A, B, and C) with a common initial word or phrase.
 The player was shown this initial phrase, then chose one of the three options.
 The question was read, and the player could either answer it or pass and pick another letter.
-Passed questions were permanently removed from play; a player could pass twice on the same turn, but was then required to answer the third question.
+The host would immediately reveal the answer to any passed question and remove it from play; a player could pass twice on the same turn, but was then required to answer the third question.
 The player gave an answer and selected one dancer to open her scroll, after which the correct answer was revealed.
 If the scroll showed a dollar amount, it was added to the player's s bank for a correct answer or deducted for a miss.
 Negative bank totals were possible.
 The chosen dancer and her scroll were removed from play after each question.

 Once the player had given either six correct answers or six incorrect ones on questions with money at stake, the game ended and the player won all the money in the bank.
 If the pot fell so far below zero that it would be mathematically impossible to achieve a positive total, the game ended immediately and the player left with nothing, but was offered a last dance with the host and the dancers.

 The maximum possible winnings total was $1,150,000, achieved by selecting only the six highest dollar amounts and correctly answering a question associated with each.